maximedegreve/TinyFaces/README.md

 <img src="/Public/images/github-header.png?raw=true" width="888">

-**Important Notice:** While this still works this is all built on [Vapor 1.5](https://docs.vapor.codes/1.5/).
+**Important Notice:** This this still works but is all built on [Vapor 1.5](https://docs.vapor.codes/1.5/).
 Vapor has come a long way in the past years and this isn't the best practice anymore.
 Check out [Vapor 4](https://docs.vapor.codes/4.0/) if you are into Server Side Swift.

 Tiny Faces is a free crowd-sourced avatar gallery to use in your personal or commercial projects